Create Hamming code from binary vector data

 The codeword length, which is also the output vector length.

-Either the message length, which is also the input vector length; or a binary vector that represents a primitive polynomial for GF(2M).
+The message length, which is also the input vector length or a binary vector that represents a primitive polynomial for GF(2M) or a polynomial string.

 |Port||Supported Data Types|